Beta8397/virtual_robot/README.md

 LOG OF CHANGES

+CHANGES 9/20/2020
+    Added Swerve robot configuration.
+Each of four swerve units has: a DcMotor for drive, a CR-Servo for steering, and a separate encoder to monitor steering (this appears as a DcMotor in the config file).
+A TestSwerve op mode is included for demonstration.

 CHANGES 9/13/2020
     Added the ability to "constrain" the field, to simulate partial fields being used for remote competitions.
 For a